Do you want to move to Spain in 2023, but don’t have a job there?

 So we strongly advise that you avoid using salary from remote work as your basis for the NLV application.
 In fact, we suggest you don’t even mention it when you apply for the NLV.

-However, this is not legal advice.
-We recommend that you discuss this issue with a Spanish immigration expert before moving forward with your application.
+This is information only and does not constitute legal advice.
+You should consider discussing your personal situation with a Spanish immigration lawyer before moving forward with your application.

 Non Lucrative Visa Spain: In Brief

 You’re probably curious about what you can and can’t do while on the Non Lucrative Visa Spain.
 We’ve created this table to make things clearer for you.

 |Studying at a Spanish school or university?||Yes|